-Tax on cars and motorcycles (vieglo automobilu un motociklu nodoklis): the tax is levied on cars and motorcycles which are registered in Latvia for the first time.
+Tax on cars and motorcycles (vieglo automobiļu un motociklu nodoklis): the tax was in force up to 2017 and was levied on cars and motorcycles which are registered in Latvia for the first time.
 The tax rate is dependent either on the amount of carbon dioxide emissions or age of a vehicle and engine capacity.